Knife Maker's Mark for Jay Fisher Knives

 Beware Copies of Knives

 Please understand the frank and abrupt language of this page.
 Like many other successful artists, my work has been copied by those who think that they can make a quick buck or two off the back of a successful knife maker.
 These guys may be foreign or domestic, people who think that the value of a knife simply exists in the design pattern, placement of the bolsters and pins, or the arrangement of the knife.
 They will slink into the site, copy the photograph (which alone is copyright infringement) and use the pattern photograph from my patterns page (which is also protected) to make themselves a knife or blade blank.
+They'll illegally print off photos from my site, and then trace over the hand-carving on the sheath to copy my artistic designs.
 Then, they try to sell these knock-offs, copies, and on their dinky, ineffectual, and cheap web sites.
 They figure, I'm certain, that they will be successful at this, that they will somehow benefit from what they have stolen from me, and other successful makers.
 They are either lazy, incompetent, or ignorant, and obviously do not respect another's work.

 People and companies who violate copyright, design patents, trademarks, and utility patents are well known in this as in most industries, and shunned by everyone who knows the score.
 Word does get around, and it's then easy to see and know who they are.
 They will never get be successful, and never get ahead in the world they wish they could be a part of; they will simply fade away after a year or two.
 They are, in no sugar-coated terms, cockroaches.